aventrix/jnanoid/README.md

 JNanoID generates compact IDs with just 21 characters.
 By using a larger alphabet than UUID, JNanoID can generate a greater number of unique IDs, when compared to UUID, with fewer characters (21 versus 36).

 ### URL-Friendly
-JNanoID uses URL-friendly characters (`A-Za-z0-9_~`).
+JNanoID uses URL-friendly characters (`A-Za-z0-9_-`).
 Perfect for unique identifiers in web applications.

 ### Customizable
 JNanoID is fully customizable.
-All default options may be overriden.
+All default options may be overridden.
 Supply your own Random Number Generator, alphabet, or size.

 ### Tested
 JNanoID is thoroughly tested with JUnit.

 ## Latest Release

-The most recent release is JNanoId 1.0.1.
+The most recent release is JNanoId 2.0.0.

 ### Maven